Prey Veng province: Population

 The total population is 947,357 persons or 7.07% of the total population of 13,388,910 persons in Cambodia In the above number are also consisting of 825,818 person or 80.54% are farmers, 140,685 person or 13.72% are fishermen, 44,561 person or 4,35% are traders, 14,267 person or 1.39% are government's officers.
 The average density 194.0 person per km2.

 The majority of the population is of Khmer origin and only 1.13% are from ethnic minorities such as Kinh (Viet), the Muslim Chams or Laos.

 Economy

 The province boasts of silt deposited in each flood, this makes the region conducive to agriculture and fishing.
 It is part of what is called the "great green belt" of Cambodia.

 The main crop of rice and has the largest area devoted to rice in the country, contributing about 10% in the national crop and is among those that emerge each year the largest surplus.
 Tobacco, mung beans, cane sugar, palm sugar, cassava, sesame and fruits such as coconuts, mangoes and cashews are grown in Prey Veng.
 Rubber trees have played an important economic role in the past, but the plantations were abandoned during the wars that bloodied the country decades ago.

 Districts

 The province contains 1139 villages organized by 116 communes and 12 districts and 1 municipality.
 The districts are:

+Religion

+The state religion is Theravada Buddhism.
+More than 99.5% of the people in Prevy Veng are Buddhists.
+Chams have been practicing Islam for hundreds of years.
+A small percentage follow Christianity.